DavNotDab/Cube/README.md

 # Cube
-A Rubik's Cube which can solve itself!
+A Rubik's Cube that can solve itself!

 The project is all made in Python 3.9.7